History

 Early national initiatives (1996-2016)

 Starting in the mid-1990s, the Foundation created and managed several national initiatives across multiple domains, including strengthening the community sector, youth, social inclusion, and the environment.
 Despite the diversity of their sectors and approaches, all aimed to increase resilience and inclusion in communities across the country.
-Initiatives from this period included environmental programs, ArtsSmarts, CEDTAP, Supporting Family Caregivers, GreenStreet, Vibrant Communities, Community Service Learning, ALLIES and Sport for Development.
-Funding for these initiatives totaled a combined over $65M.
+Initiatives from this period included environmental programs, ArtsSmarts, CEDTAP, Supporting Family Caregivers, GreenStreet, Vibrant Communities, Community Service Learning, ALLIES, and Sport for Development.
+Combined, funding for these initiatives totalled over $65 million.
 See our past initiatives.

 Funding in reconciliation begins

-The Foundation first began funding reconciliation activities in 2003 with the First Nations Child and Family Caring Society’s Caring Across the Boundaries, an initiative that fostered partnerships between First Nations’ communities and voluntary sector agencies, bringing outside support to communities on communities’ terms.
+The Foundation first began funding reconciliation activities in 2003.
+It started with the First Nations Child and Family Caring Society’s Caring Across the Boundaries, an initiative that fostered partnerships between First Nations’ communities and voluntary sector agencies, bringing outside support to communities on communities’ terms.
 This funding helped to launch our reconciliation journey, which has expanded through our work with partners in communities across Turtle Island.
 As an organization we have also taken steps to gain a deeper understanding of the realities faced by First Nations, Métis and Inuit peoples in Canada.

 Early-stage impact investing (2007-2010)

-We began our impact investing journey in 2007, with early investments in clean energy, sustainable food systems and fair trade.
+We began our impact investing journey with early investments in clean energy, sustainable food systems and fair trade.
 The Board approved allocating 10% of our endowment to impact investing, which we achieved in 2018.
 Over the course of 15 years, we formalized our investing approach with many partners accessing capital through Mission-Related Investments and Program-Related Investments.
 Learn more about how we invest for impact.

 Social Innovation Generation (SiG)

-Social Innovation Generation (SiG), was founded in 2007 with a mission to create a culture of continuous social innovation in Canada.
+Social Innovation Generation (SiG), was founded with a mission to create a culture of continuous social innovation in Canada.
 For 10 years, SiG celebrated social innovators and social entrepreneurs around the world, working to highlight the creativity and determination of non-profits and businesses that are devoted to transformation.
-The initiative ended in 2017, totalling $27.5M in funding.
+The initiative ended in 2017, totalling $27.5 million in funding.
 Learn more.

 Major Initiatives (2010-2021)

-For just over a decade, the Foundation managed five major initiatives aimed contributing to diverse and innovative approaches to address community resilience, reconciliation, and climate change.
-The initiatives took systems change approach, using a mix of funding, social innovation approaches, convening and multi-sectoral partnerships to tackle the root causes of complex challenges.
-Initiatives from this period include, Sustainable Food Systems, Cities for People, the McConnell Reconciliation initiative, Renew, Re-Code and WellAhead.
-The combined funding for these initiatives totalled over $72M.
+For just over a decade, the Foundation managed five major initiatives aimed at contributing to diverse and innovative approaches to address community resilience, reconciliation, and climate change.
+The initiatives took a systems change approach, using a mix of funding, social innovation approaches, convening and multi-sectoral partnerships to tackle the root causes of complex challenges.
+Initiatives from this period include; Sustainable Food Systems, Cities for People, the McConnell Reconciliation Initiative, Renew, Re-Code, and WellAhead.
+The combined funding for these initiatives totalled over $72 million.
 See our past initiatives.

 Stephen Huddart appointed President